-Although credit cards can be a useful tool, accruing credit card debt is dangerous.
-Carrying credit cards debt violates biblical principles:
+Although credit cards can be a useful tool, borrowing money and accruing debt is dangerous.
+Carrying credit card debt goes against some Biblical principles:

 - Don’t’ be a servant to the lender: “The rich ruleth over the poor, and the borrower is servant to the lender” (Proverbs 22:7).

 - Live within your means: Jesus told the disciples “For which of you, intending to build a tower, sitteth not down first, and counteth the cost, whether he have sufficient to finish it?”
 (Luke 14:28).
 Similarly, we should be practical in calculating a monthly income and expense budget and live within our means.

 - Debt presumes upon the future: When we use credit card debt, we assume money we don’t have right now and may not be there in the future “Go to now, ye that say, To day or to morrow we will go into such a city, and continue there a year, and buy and sell, and get gain: Whereas ye know not what shall be on the morrow…” (James 4:13,14).

 - Credit card debt is very expensive: Unpaid balances on credit cards can carry monthly interest rates upwards of 25 percent.
 The cost to carry an unpaid balance from month to month means that you are paying a monthly premium on that balance.
 If you have a $2,000 outstanding balance on a credit card, and you pay only the monthly minimum, it will take you 32 years to pay off that $2,000.
 You will have paid the enormous sum of $10,000 to buy something that cost $2,000.

 - Be Content: “But godliness with contentment is great gain” (1 Timothy 6:6).